 If you’re in a large enterprise, I’m guessing that you’ve had the experience of trying to move digital efforts forward, only to be faced with a multi-month or multi-quarter capital budget approval process that requires endless spreadsheets, forecasts, meetings.

 On one hand, these things exist for good reason.
-When companies are going a large amount of capital investment, they want to make sure that those decisions involve all the right people, and are being thoroughly vetted.
+When companies are doing a large amount of capital investment, they want to make sure that those decisions involve all the right people, and are being thoroughly vetted.
 It makes sense to want to spend their money carefully, but in the digital world, this process just doesn’t work.
 The speed of decision-making from the old, quasi pre-digital world kills our efforts in the digital arena, because digital requires moving quickly.
 It’s crucial to create a faster process for getting those decisions made.
 In the digital realm, you’re better off being fast than being right.
 If you’re fast but wrong, you have agility.
 You’ll be able to sense how what you’re doing is wrong, and can react and make a shift.
 If you’re slow?
 Forget it.

 Wayne Gretzky explains that he wins at hockey not by skating to where the puck is, rather, where the puck is going to be.
 Can you imagine seeing where the puck is going, but then having to fill out a 25-tabbed Excel spreadsheet, submit it to the capital-approval process, and wait several months?
 By then, the game is over, everyone’s gone home, and the puck’s been put back in the locker room.
 You need to be able to move more quickly than that.